arinbalana/Job-Portal/README.md

 - 🔍 Candidates can browse job listings and apply
 - 🛡️ Spring Security authentication and authorization
 - 📂 Entity relationships managed using Spring Data JPA
-- 🐘 MySQL for persistent data storage
+- 🐘 Postgres for persistent data storage

 ---